-Mary Carbonara has been teaching for 30 years, working with children, young adults, adult beginners and aspiring and seasoned professionals.
+Mary Carbonara works with children, young adults, adult beginners and aspiring and seasoned professionals.
 Mary's teaching is based on the pedagogical methods of Master Teacher Lynn Simonson, with whom she trained for nearly a decade, and incorporates aspects of the Cunningham and Horton Techniques.
 For her youth classes she is inspired by all her years of training and performing, as well as by the examples of master teachers Anne Green Gilbert and Sheila Kogan.

 Mary received her B.A. from Barnard College and her M.F.A. in Performance and Choreography from Mills College.
 She is the Founder and Artistic Director of the critically acclaimed performing ensemble Mary Carbonara Dances (founded in 2004) and is a former member of Margaret Jenkins Dance Company, Robert Moses' Kin, Liss Fain Dance and Project Bandaloop.
 Mary has served on the boards of Robert Moses' Kin and Dancers' Group and is currently on the board of the San Francisco Dance Film Festival.